CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ## Outcomes and Metrics {#outcomes}

 ### Q: Are there resources to help states work with their State Officers to develop appropriate state-specific outcomes and metrics?
 A: States should discuss their ideas for outcomes early in the planning process so that they can be included in the APD.
 State-specific outcomes should be specific to the IT investment the state is making and should allow the state to demonstrate progress towards meetings its goals.
-Please see the SMDL and other resources on Medicaid.gov and the CMS Certification Repository on GitHub https://cmsgov.github.io/CMCS-DSG-DSS-Certification/.
+Please see the SMDL and other resources on Medicaid.gov and the [CMS Certification Repository on GitHub](https://cmsgov.github.io/CMCS-DSG-DSS-Certification/).

 ### Q: Where can states find examples and more information on CMS-required and state-specific outcomes and metrics?
 A: The CMS Certification Repository on GitHub provides a collaborative space where states can learn, share, and contribute information about the MES Certification process and its related artifacts.
 Additionally, there are tools on the MES wiki to help State Officers work with states to develop state-specific outcomes.